TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

   The speaker will be fitted into an enclosure that will be made with a 3d printer.
 A front cavity and a rear cavity will be created that match the 102mm x 102mm x 46mm dimensions of the CSS-10246-304 speaker.
 The rear cavity will be designed to have a depth equal to the diameter of the speaker, which is 102mm.
 The speakers within their enclosures will then be mounted to the wall using a command strip.
 The rectangular shape of the enclosure will allow for an easy application of a command strip, and the adhesive of the command strip will allow for simple connection to the mounting subsystem used for the rest of the system.
 Whether this be on a pcb box or to the window sill or wall.
 More testing will be done to find the best position for the speaker to be placed on the wall to cancel noise.
 The command strips will allow much maneuverability and will not damage the wall since there will be no drilling or nails.

-> 11) Speaker shall have a sound pressure level and efficiency that is sufficient to permeate the room
+> 11) Speaker shall have a sound pressure level and efficiency that is sufficient to to cancel out various noises

   To effectively cancel out the noise in a room, it is important to have a speaker that has an effective enough sound pressure level.
 This means that the sound pressure level of the emitted noise should be equal to or higher than the sound pressure level of the sound where the signal originated from.
 Most noises such as conversation or light rainfall will range less than 60 dB while sounds such as constuction noise can range 80 dB or higher when directly next to the source.
 Distance of course will decrease this sound pressure level and materials such as the window and the wall of the classroom will decrease it as well.
 The CSS-10246-304 speaker is capable of emitting a 100 dB sound pressure level when supplied with 10 W of power, which means it will be very sufficient in cancelling out loud noises like contruction or quieter noises as well.